N3tuxxxx/DBZ/README.md

 The initial branch of this master project allow to connect on a database and list tables stored in dynamically.
 Branch script achievement should give possibility to list, fill, modify and delete data collected from tables, regardless of the loaded database.
+Currently, we can only list data from selected table and delete an occurence.
+Edit and Add features are present but not opérationnal .

 PROJECT